Wendy Bishop: Teaching and professional experience

 From 1984-1985, Bishop served as chair of Communications, Humanities, and Fine Arts Division at Navajo Community College in Tsaile, Arizona.
 Following this, she was a visiting assistant professor of English at University of Alaska Fairbanks from 1985-1989.
-Toward the end of her career, Bishop was associate professor of English and director of first-year writing at Florida State University, where she worked until her death in 2003, and where she was also named the Kellog Hunt Professor of English.
+Toward the end of her career, Bishop was associate professor of English and director of first-year composition at Florida State University, where she worked until her death in November 2003.
+In 2000, she was named a Kellogg W. Hunt Professor of English.

 Professional contributions

 Wendy Bishop was a prominent figure in the then emergent field of creative writing studies, known for her significant contributions to creative writing pedagogy and scholarship.
 She authored or co-authored a number of influential works, including, with Hans Ostrum, Colors of a Different Horse: Rethinking Creative Writing Theory and Pedagogy in 1994 and Released into Language: Options for Teaching Creative Writing in 1998.
 These texts provided foundational insights into creative writing theory and teaching practices when there was little scholarship in this area.
+In 2001, she chaired the annual Conference on College Composition and Communication.